postcss/autoprefixer/README.md

 you want to target in your project by queries like `last 2 versions` or `> 5%`.

-If you miss browsers option, Browserslist will try to find `browserslist` config in parent dirs.
+If you don’t provide browsers option, Browserslist will try to find `browserslist` config in parent dirs.

 See [Browserslist docs] for queries, browser names, config format